Guiding The Last Layer in Federated Learning with Pre-Trained Models: Experiments

-We now study in more detail the two-phase approach described in Sec.~\ref{sec:fedncm_ft}.
-Fig.~\ref{fig:ncm} shows the comparison of our baselines and FedNCM+FT with FedAVG.
-We show both accuracies versus rounds as well as accuracy given a communication and computation cost budget.
-Firstly, we observe that when going beyond CIFAR-10, LP can converge rather quickly and sometimes to the same accuracy as FT, which supports its consideration in federated learning scenarios and shows the importance of HeadTuning.
-Secondly, we can see the clear advantage of FedNCM+FT, due to the phase one FedNCM initialization, it is able to achieve a strong starting accuracy, in phase two, it converges with a better accuracy than FT with the same computation budget.
-The rapid convergence allows FedNCM+FT to be highly efficient under most communication budgets compared to other methods as shown by the second column of Tab.~\ref{tab:HeadTune}.
+FedNCM+FT converges rapidly, allowing it to be highly efficient under most communication budgets compared to other methods.
+The second column of Tab.~\ref{tab:HeadTune} shows that as we impose increasingly severe limitations on communication budgets, the performance gap between FedNCM+FT and all other methods widens significantly in favour of FedNCM+FT.
 Indeed for all the datasets FedNCM+FT is always optimal early on.
 For three of the datasets (Flowers, CUB, Cars) it exceeds LP over any communication budget.
 For CIFAR-10 and Eurosat LP can overtake it after the early stage, however, FedNCM+FT remains competitive and ultimately reaches higher performance.
-Similar trends are observed for computation time.
-On EuroSAT data we see an initial decrease from the FedNCM but than quickly recovers and obtains the highest performance.
-We note overall as compared to FT the performance improvement can be drastic when considering the trade-off of accuracy as a function of communication and compute available.
+Similar trends are observed for computation time.We note overall as compared to FT the performance improvement can be drastic when considering the trade-off of accuracy as a function of communication and compute available.
 We also remark that the variance of LP and FedNCM+FT is lower across runs than the FT and Random counterparts.

-We note that the Random baseline, typically requires longer training than others to reach the convergence criteria, thus for the purpose of our visualization we do not show the fully converged random baseline, which always requires many more communication rounds than the other approaches; however, the full curves are included in Appendix~\ref{sec:long_figs}.
+We note that the Random baseline, typically requires longer training than others to reach the convergence criteria, thus for the purpose of our visualization we do not show the fully converged random baseline, which always requires many more communication rounds than the other approaches; however, the full curves are included in Appendix~\ref{sec:extend_acc}.